-Just outside of Eugene, Oregon, you will find the little town of Cottage Grove around 20 miles away.
+Just outside of Eugene, also a part of Lane County, you will find the little town of Cottage Grove, Oregon around 20 miles away.
 In fact, Cottage Grove is so charming it was recently earned number two on the list for 60 most charming towns in the country by the website House Beautiful.

 Growing up in the Eugene area, I actually lived here for a good while in my younger days.
 I can attest to the fact that Cottage Grove is an awesome little community and a great place to call home.
 With a population of around 10,000 people, it’s big enough to have everything you need, and just a hop and a skip away from the bigger city.

 Cottage Grove was incorporated in 1887, but according to Wikipedia, folks living on the east side rebelled in 1893 and founded East Cottage Grove.
 Two years later, the Oregon State Legislature changed the name of the place to Lemati in 1895, and the signboard for the station listed Cottage Grove, as well as Lemati in smaller letters.
 Shortly thereafter in 1899 an act was passed that consolidated the two towns, which ultimately became Cottage Grove

 Oregon’s history is rich, and Cottage Grove goes pretty far back.
 We have extensively covered many history pieces, such as the many schoolhouses still standing today.
 Founded in 1855, to this day there are many historic homes still standing in Cottage Grove.

 Movies Filmed Near Cottage Grove

 Per this website: